-Therefore, identified audits from our 2018 risk assessment, management's suggestions, and the carryover from the 2017 Annual Audit Plan are greater than available 2018 Inspector General staff resources.
-After careful review of the risk assessment results, audit resource allocation, and management requests for audits, we developed the 2018 Annual Audit Plan.
+Several projects on this year's audit plan are a carryover from prior Annual Audit Plans.
+We did not complete prior planned audits due to staff turnover and an increased volume in investigations.
+Therefore, identified audits from our 2020 risk assessment, management's suggestions, and the carryover from prior Annual Audit Plans are greater than available 2020 Inspector General staff resources.
+After careful review of the risk assessment results, audit resource allocation, and management requests for audits, we developed the 2020 Annual Audit Plan.